mattclarke/advent_of_code_15/README.md

 ## Day 24
 ### Part 1
-* Find combinations for the first compartment that add up to the target, then check it is possible to reach the target from the remaining weights (for the second compartment).
+* Find combinations for the first compartment that add up to the target, then check it is possible to reach the target from the remaining weights for the remaining compartments.
 Once there is a solution, even if it isn't the final one, we can stop recursion on any paths which are worse, so that speeds it up.
 ### Part 2
 * Added another compartment.

+Using itertools to get the possible combinations makes this problem relatively trivial, but I didn't want to do that!

+## Day 25
+### Part 1 (the only part)
+* Some basic maths to work out the maximum row number to hit the required row and column and then how to move through them.